What time does my son/daughter need to be in school?

 What should my son/daughter do if they feel ill during the school day?

 They should tell their teacher straightaway.
-They may be sent to the Attendance Office (Hillgrove site) or reception (Borrington site) where a trained first aider will take care of them.
+They may be sent to reception, where a trained first aider will take care of them.
 If they are too ill to remain at school or if hospital treatment is necessary then parents/carers will be contacted to make suitable arrangements.
 This is why it is so important we have up to date emergency contact numbers.
 Under no circumstances should they leave the school, contact their parents/carers themselves on a mobile or go home without permission.

 Who do I write to if I need to take my son/daughter out of school for medical reasons?